Strategic Movement Paths¶

 - Security capabilities that scale automatically with organizational growth

-- Platform approaches that enable innovation while maintaining security controls
+- Platform approaches that enable innovation while holding security

-- Cultural integration where security is a competitive advantage, not a constraint
+- Cultural integration where security is a competitive advantage

 Six Strategic Movement Paths¶